-Becoming Her: 10 Tips to Grow Into a New You When You Still Feel Stuck
+Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 - 4 min read

 I get it, because I’ve been there.
-Growth isn’t always a lightbulb moment.
-Sometimes it’s a slow, silent shift—the kind where you feel like you're in between who you used to be and who you're becoming.
+Personal growth for women isn’t always a lightbulb moment.
+Sometimes it’s a slow, silent shift, the kind where you feel like you’re in between who you used to be and who you’re becoming.
 Like your mind is trying to pull you forward, but your emotions are holding you back.

 And honestly?
 That space can feel lonely.
 It’s hard to explain to others.
-You’re not where you were, but you’re not where you want to be either—and sometimes you wonder if you’ll ever get there at all.
+You’re not where you were, but you’re not where you want to be either, and sometimes you wonder if you’ll ever get there at all.
 But the truth is, being “in-between” doesn’t mean you’re stuck.
-It means you’re becoming.
+It means you’re growing into a new version of yourself, and that process takes courage.

 It can feel like: